FCC/RuralHealthPilot/README.md

-# RuralHealthPilot -  Rural Healthcare Pilot Program Map
+# RuralHealthPilot -  Rural Health Care Pilot Program Map

-This is a project provides a dataset and a map that displays facilities in the Rural Healthcare Pilot Program.
+This a project provides a dataset and a map that displays facilities in the Rural Health Care Pilot Program.
 The source data is available as a geoJSON file, and the source to develop the map is available for use in TileMill or similar cartoCSS aware tools.

 For more information about this program, please [visit the FCC page][rhcpp].